gaffycool/HostPing/README.md

 - Unit testing with JUnit 100% coverage for all Viewmodels, Repositories and Interactors
 - Unit testing with Screenshot testing using Paparazzi https://betterprogramming.pub/sanely-test-your-android-ui-libraries-with-paparazzi-b6d46c55f6b0

+Proprietary License:
+This project is copyrighted and all rights are reserved.
+No use, redistribution, or modification is permitted without explicit permission.

+Copyright (c) [YEAR] [@GaffyCool].
+All rights reserved.
+This software is proprietary and cannot be used, modified, or redistributed without explicit permission from the author.
+No warranties are provided, and use of this software is entirely at your own risk.